VarsityPlug0/Ramzas-Chillas/Ramza/RENDER_DEPLOY_LOG.md

 - Forces browsers to load the latest JavaScript and CSS files
 - Should resolve issues with outdated assets being served

+## Deployment Triggered: Fix static files collection issue
+- Fixed issue with collectstatic not properly copying frontend assets
+- Ensured new JavaScript and CSS files are available in staticfiles directory
+- Improved start_server.py script error handling
+- Should resolve 404 errors for static assets

 This change will trigger a new deployment on Render.